microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Content/07 - triggers.md

 ---
 layout: page
-title: D365 Marketing in a Day - Triggers
+title: Customer Insights — Triggers
-sorttitle: 06 D365 Marketing - Triggers
+sorttitle: 07 Customer Insights — Triggers
-description: In this video titled, <strong>Working with Triggers</strong>, you will create at least one trigger and be ready to leverage these triggers in your journeys.
+description: In this video titled, <strong>Working with Triggers</strong>, you will learn how to create at least one trigger and be ready to leverage these triggers in your journeys.
 updated: 2023-02-03
-permalink: /skilling/d365-academy/d365-marketing-academy/triggers/triggers
+permalink: /skilling/d365-academy/d365-ci-journeys/triggers/triggers
 youtubeid: 9bhDrV9RuTo
 tags:
 - d365 academy
-- d365 marketing academy
+- customer insights
 - academy content
 - triggers
 - dynamics